Healthy UNH Blogger: Suzanne Hogan , All Entries

 Healthy UNH is designed to help faculty, staff, and students improve their health while also cutting health care costs.It has identified a few of the major health concerns that should be addressed.These include chronic disease; resources to promote health; increasing rates of stress, anxiety, and other mental health issues; and health care costs.Healthy UNH has a variety of different resources and events on campus to help promote health and educate the public.
 Some of these resources include weekly informative blogs on topics such as nutrition, health cost, physical activity, etc., the Wildcat Plate which can be found in the dining halls to help manage nutrition, the UNH campus walking guide to track walking distance, and so much more.
 You can find all these great resources and more on the Healthy UNH website.

 Along with Healthy UNH, the UNH community offers a variety of other departments and programs on campus devoted to creating a healthier population.
-Health Services is obviously a huge contributor to health on campus, along with Campus Rec, Dining Services, and the Counseling Center and many more.Each of these departments provide education and resources to students and faculty in order for them to make the best decisions for their health.Tagged In: Campus Rec, Counseling Center, Dining Services, Health care costs, health concerns, health risk, Health Services, healthiest campus community in the country by 2020, Healthiest Nation in One Generation, Healthy UNH, improve, Mental Health, National Public Health Week, Physical Activity, resources, Suzy Hogan, Wildcat Plate
+Health Services is obviously a huge contributor to health on campus, along with Campus Rec, Dining Services, and the Counseling Center and many more.Each of these departments provide education and resources to students and faculty in order for them to make the best decisions for their health.Tagged In: Campus Rec, Counseling Center, Dining Services, Health Care Consumerism, Health care costs, health concerns, health risk, Health Services, healthiest campus community in the country by 2020, Healthiest Nation in One Generation, Healthy UNH, improve, Mental Health, National Public Health Week, Nutrition, Physical Activity, resources, Suzy Hogan, Wildcat Plate

 By: Suzanne Hogan